instagraham/olinjs-3/README.md

 ## The drill

-You know it.
-Fork this repository, then:
+You know it. *Fork this repository*, then:

 ```
 $ git clone https://github.com/______/olinjs-3.git